metal3d/knotter/README.md

 - Remove "new knotter.Handler" notion, you should only set handlers as structure (this may change or be improved later)
 - new dependecy = uuid (to set cookie SESSID)
 - todo: set session TTL and SESSID name editable
+- Pleas use "this.write, this.end" and not "this.response.xxx" method now !

 0.0.4
 - documentation is better